Harmonica-Men/AstroShare-Blog/README.md

 7. Update settings.py

 [Table Of Contents](#table-of-contents)

 ## Bugs & Fixes

-- In order to properly work the NASA APOD API, I was unable to hide to the API KEY from view.py (line 266) and the Javascript (line 6), after exenstive debugging, I was forced to hardcode the API KEY into the code.
+- In order to properly work with the NASA APOD API, I was unable to hide the API KEY from *views.py* (line 266) and the JavaScript (line 6).
+After extensive debugging, I was forced to hardcode the API KEY into the code.
-- The issues where I struggeled whit where how to inforce the Javascript onto a JSON response fetch was to complicated.
+- The issues I struggled with were how to enforce the JavaScript onto a JSON response fetch, which was too complicated.
-- After that I also had problems how to recall NASA_API_KEY from *settings.py*.
+- After that, I also had problems recalling the `NASA_API_KEY` from *settings.py*.
-- For demostrational perposes I hardcode the API KEYS to show the potentials of the API's.
+- For demonstrational purposes, I hardcoded the API KEYS to show the potential of the APIs.
+- Further more in the newsletter subscription there should be a confirmation message displayed but was included but fail to render.

 ## License